marczz/mzlinux_pages/markup/ps_pdf_djvu.md

     a single PDF file.

-    _PFBeads_ like DjVu separates scanned text (typically black, but indexed images with a small number of colors are also accepted) from halftone pictures.Each type of graphical data is encoded into its own layer with a specific compression method and resolution.
+    _PFBeads_ like DjVu separates scanned text (typically black, but indexed images with a small number of colors are also accepted) from halftone pictures.
+Each type of graphical data is encoded into its own layer with a specific compression method and resolution.